idvorkin/idvorkin.github.io/_d/gpt2.md

 My blog journal [Week 601](https://idvork.in/ig66/601), and GPT's summary:

 _**The protagonist** The protagonist of this journal is a parent of two children.
-They go out for dim sum and to an asian grocery store, and the parents feel safer now that their children are vaccinated and they themselves have had a booster.
+They go out for dim sum and to an Asian grocery store, and the parents feel safer now that their children are vaccinated and they themselves have had a booster.
 They explore fun masks, as Covid has been going on for a while.
 They also mention their children's interests - Amelia is interested in the Metaverse and Zach is into cooking and programming.
 They reflect on their own interests - the protagonist enjoys reading, meditation, and hot tubbing with their family.
 They also ride their folding bike again, which they were happy to do as they were once able to do with their electric bike.
 Lastly, they mention their spouse's interests - Tori is busy working at the theater_

 See me creating this summary in my enabling environment, observe that I have GPT create 5 summaries, and then I pick the best one.
-Because GPT is non-determinsitic, this is a valuable technique.
+Because GPT is non-deterministic, this is a valuable technique.

 [![asciicast](https://asciinema.org/a/Tl4UcEOW64qOuYkMjejvvUlLi.svg)](https://asciinema.org/a/Tl4UcEOW64qOuYkMjejvvUlLi)
 With source code [here](https://github.com/idvorkin/LinqPadSnippets/blob/master/python/gpt3.py)